Virginia Emergency Operations Center (VEOC)

 During VEST Activations, some staff may be physically present at the VEOC while others may or may not be activated.
 The VEST has four levels of activation designated by colors.

-- GREEN (Steady State): During steady state, plans and procedures are developed and maintained.
-Training and exercises are conducted periodically.
+- GREEN (Steady State): During steady state, emergency operations plans and procedures are developed and maintained.
+Training and exercises are conducted periodically as required to maintain readiness.

 - YELLOW (Increased Readiness): During increased readiness, multiple resources are required to mitigate or prepare for an incident.
-The incident is generally limited to one operational period and response is handled by VDEM Regional Staff with support from VEST Command and General Staff.
+The incident is generally limited to one operational period and response is handled by VDEM Regional Staff with support from the command and general staff.

-- ORANGE (Partial Support): During partial support operations, some or all of the VEST Command and General staff positions are activated, and the incident may extend into multiple operational periods.
+- ORANGE (Partial Support): During partial support operations, some or all of the Command and General staff positions are activated, the incident may extend into multiple operational periods, and ESF support is required.

-- RED (Full Response): During full response operations, all Command and General Staff positions are filled, branches are established, and most of the ESFs are present in the VEOC.
+- RED (Full Response): During full response operations, all Command and General Staff positions are filled, branches are established, and most, if not all, of the ESFs are required.

 Situational Awareness Unit (SAU)